Theunis de Bruyn

-Theunis Booysen de Bruyn (born 8 October 1992) is a South African cricketer who represents Northerns.
+Theunis Booysen de Bruyn (born 8 October 1992) is a former South African cricketer who represents Northerns.
 He is a right-handed batsman who bowls occasional right-arm medium-fast.

 Domestic career

 On 19 January 2015, de Bruyn became the third quickest South African batsman to reach 1,000 first-class runs, doing so in 20 innings.
 He was included in the Northerns cricket team squad for the 2015 Africa T20 Cup.

 In August 2017, de Bruyn was named in Bloem City Blazers' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In June 2018, de Bruyn was named in the squad for the Titans team for the 2018–19 season.
 In September 2018, he was named in the Titans' squad for the 2018 Abu Dhabi T20 Trophy.
 In October 2018, during the 2018–19 CSA 4-Day Franchise Series tournament, de Bruyn scored his 4,000th run in first-class cricket.

 In October 2018, de Bruyn was named in Tshwane Spartans' squad for the first edition of the Mzansi Super League T20 tournament.
 He was the joint-leading run-scorer in the 2018–19 CSA T20 Challenge tournament, with 348 runs in seven matches.

 In September 2019, de Bruyn was named in the squad for the Tshwane Spartans team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in Northerns' squad, ahead of the 2021–22 cricket season in South Africa.